 YES!
 You may purchase them online HERE

 We are located at 826 Fort Street in the heart of Downtown Victoria.
-There is metered street parking out front and a parking garage around the corner on View Street.
-If you have trouble finding us… just give us a call at 250-361-1952.
-Click map for directions!
+There is a bus stop across the street from our shop and the #3, #6, #11, #22 bus stops there.
+There is also metered street parking out front and a parking garage around the corner on View Street.
+There are also two bicycle racks about 50 feet up away our shop (towards Vancouver St).

 You must be 18 years old (no exceptions) to get a tattoo.
 You must bring in a valid photo ID.
 We won’t tattoo you without it.